Necropolis of Cerveteri (Rome)

 The archaeological site of Cerveteri encompasses an area of about 990 acres (400 hectares), 25 of which are open to the public.
 The first archaeological excavations were made by Raniero Mengarelli in 1909.

-Overall, the necropolis comprises several thousands of tombs dating from the 9th to the 3rd century BC, surrounded by a beautiful natural scenery with cypresses and imposing stone pines.
+Overall, the necropolis comprises several thousand of tombs dating from the 9th to the 3rd century BC, surrounded by a beautiful natural scenery with cypresses and imposing stone pines.

 Differently from the necropolis of Tarquinia nearby, only few burial chambers are decorated with wall carvings and paintings; what makes the Banditaccia truly exceptional is the imposing architecture of its tombs, instead.